simonceddy/pipe/readme.md

 ## Usage
 The idea of a Pipeline is to run a "Payload" object through a series of Processor classes.
 Each Processor class might handle or update the Payload object in a different way.
 Once each Processor has run, the updated Payload object is returned.

-### Creating a new Pipeline
+### Building a Pipeline

+By default, Pipelines must implement the __Eddy\Tubular\PipelineInterface__.

+Tubular's Pipeline class provides a simple implementation that is adequate in many cases.

+In order for a Pipeline to be useful it requires some Processors.
+Processors are classes implementing the __Eddy\Tubular\ProcessorInterface__, which defines a single `process()` method.
+This method must accept and return a Payload object (more on Payloads below - they're important!), but whatever it does to the Payload is up to you.

-Tubular's default Pipeline can be constructed like so:
+The default Pipeline can be constructed like so:

 ```php
 use Eddy\Tubular\Pipeline;